-- Describe the elements of cost and classification of costs - Understand the cost ascertainment-material costs, labour costs and overheads - Understand different methods of costing- job costing, batch costing, contract costing, process costing and joint and by products - Learn the role and significance of management accounting in managerial decisions - Understand the various approaches of responsibility accounting
+- Describe the elements of cost and classification of costs. - Understand the cost ascertainment-material costs, labor costs and overheads. - Understand different methods of costing- job costing, batch costing, contract costing, process costingand joint and by products. - Learn the role and significance of management accounting in managerial decisions. - Understand the various approaches of responsibility accounting.